This page covers everything except for LLMs – for those, see my post on useful tools.

 On laptop, I also have:

-- Save to Notion linked to a database of articles / blogs / tweets I’ve read
+- Save to Notion linked to a database of articles / blogs / tweets I’ve read; also Curius which is similar but more like a social network (I haven’t started using it though)

 - React Developer Tools which has thus far not been very helpful when doing React development, but maybe will come in handy